billrobbins/shared-shipping-methods/readme.md

 6. Save your settings.

 To specify the shared shipping methods zone, go to `WooCommerce > Settings > Shipping > Shipping Options`.
 The selected zone in this setting will be considered as the source of available shared shipping methods.

+## Contributing

+If you spot any issues or have feature requests, please open up an issue or feel free to submit a pull request.